simwak/calavera/README.md

 ## Maintainer
-This project was developed within a bachelor thesis at the Hochschule für Telekommunikation in Leipzig (HfTL).
+This project was developed as a part of a bachelor thesis at the Hochschule für Telekommunikation in Leipzig (HfTL).

 Maintainer and creator is:
 Simon Wakenhut (<simon@simonwakenhut.me>)